How To Do Bicep Cable Curls (Step-by-Step Guide)

 Quick Summary

-• To perform cable curls, hold the bar on the cable machine, pull the bar upwards towards your shoulders, and ensure your muscles are fully contracted before going starting the workout again.
+• To perform cable curls, hold the bar on the cable machine, pull the bar upwards towards your shoulders, and ensure your muscles are fully contracted before starting the workout again.

 How to Do a Biceps Cable Curl